-Visit to the UN headquarters and the broken Chair Monument
+Visit the UN headquarters and the broken Chair Monument

 The monument stands on 3 legs, its fourth visibly damaged, and commemorates the victims of landmines around the world and raises awareness about this awful practice.